dbermond/screencast/README.md

 #### `-S, --select-region`

 Select with mouse the screen region to record.
 Use a single mouse click to select an entire window.
 Click and drag with mouse to select a region.
 When dragging, use arrow keys to fine tune, right click or any other keystroke to cancel.
 The `-s` and `-p` options are ignored when using this option.

+The same video size requirements described in the `-s` option section applyes here.
+If the width and height of the selected region does not meet these requirements they will be automatically changed to the immediately higher number that comply with the criteria.
+Please see the [`-s`](#-s---sizenxn) option for details.

 #### `-r, --fps=N`